cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 I often remind GOU#1 (#2 and #3 are not old enough yet for this lesson) that, besides the guidelines above, we have to keep on working on two more related characteristics: being useful, and being likable.

-Being useful means continuously developing and refining skills that enable one to contribute value to one&#8217;s surroundings.
+Being useful means continuously developing and refining skills that enable one to contribute value to one’s surroundings.
 Being likable means understanding and appreciating how we humans stick together.
 Kindness, see above, is an important component of this.

 In 2017, I would like to write more (on this blog probably), and read more.